• Skip to main content

 3. Stir in the cream and milk until smooth.

 4. Pour the pumpkin filling into the blind-baked pie crust and place it back in the oven for 55-60 minutes.
-You want the center to just be set.
+You want the center just to be set.
 Do not overbake.

 5. Remove from the oven and enjoy!